gabrielvincent/switcharoo/CONFIGURE.md

 If you want to change colors borders, etc. you can edit the CSS variables in the `:root {}` section.
 These styles are automatically used everywhere in the application, so you don't have to set them for every class.
+The values in the `:root {}` are set as fallbacks everywhere in the application, so you can just not set the ones you don't want to change.

 ![image.png](./imgs/css/swappy-20250510_222852.png)
 ![image.png](./imgs/css/swappy-20250510_224344.png)